tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.65.0 =
+* Fixed JS error on non-Recencio WP admin pages
+* Display notice if `[rcno-book-list]` is used outside of a book review
+* Add a new shortcode that displays specific details of a reviewed book `[rcno-book id=3723 detail="Book Description/Synopsis" wrapper="p" label="false"]`
+* Remove unnecessary settings check on plugin activation
+* Code cleanup

 = 1.64.0 =
 * Add a "cover size" option to the "recent reviews" widget